 Limgrave is split into two distinct areas, Limgrave proper and the Mistwoods, which lies to the east.

 Liurnia of the Lakes is the large strip of land and water up the western side of the world.
 The highest point is in the Moonlight Altar, an area accessible by progressing through Ranni’s questline.

 Caelid is the reddish territory to the east, an area that is accessible early in the game but more suited for mid- to late-game play.

 Altus Plateau map

-Altus Plateau is a sort of no man’s land between the areas that leads to the royal capital.
+Altus Plateau is a sort of no man’s land between the areas that lead to the royal capital.

 Leyndell, Royal Capital map

 Leyndell, Royal Capital is the main focus of Elden Ring, a place you will visit countless times.
 This is also where you can start the Dung Eater questline.

 Mt.
 Gelmir is a twisting and turning area that can be difficult to navigate.
 Players can be transported here early or find their way here after reaching the Altus Plateau.